If you’re new to advertising on Google, you’re probably curious about what the Google Ads cost is for running campaigns.

 Google Search Sites

-For these, targeted ads appear above or below Google Search results.
-They can also appear above, beside or below search results on Google Shopping, Google Playstore and Google Maps.
+For these, targeted ads appear above or below Google search results.
+They also can appear above, beside or below search results on Google Shopping, Google Play Store and Google Maps.

 Google Search Partners